CarelessInternet/Ticketer/README.md

 #### Creating `.env` File

 In order to do anything with the bot, create a file named `.env` and add all necessary environment variables that can be found in `src/environment.d.ts`<br>
-Don't forget to enable the Server Members and Presence Intent for your bot.
-The Presence Intent is needed to get members of roles, and getting their presences.<br>
+Don't forget to enable the Server Members, Presence Intent, and Message Content Intent for your bot<br>
 Template:
 ```env
 NODE_ENV="development or production"